The Blues Footy Fest - The (re)-Re Match:

-Experience Group are delighted to announce a variety of new Blues hospitality packages at Eden Park Stadium, Auckland for their home matches in 2021.
+Experience Group are delighted to announce a variety of new Blues hospitality packages at Eden Park Stadium, Auckland for all their home matches in 2021.
 For larger group bookings alternative spaces are available – please enquire for more information.

 For further enquiries for all your hospitality needs contact: